XpiritBV/ContainerWorkshop-Docs/Lab10-Kubernetes.md

 deployment.apps/hello-nginx created
 ```

-Verify that the Deployment is working, by using the describe functionality again, this time by querying the deployment by using `kubectl describe deployment` and passing the deployment name:
+Verify that the deployment is working, by using the describe functionality again, this time by querying the deployment by using `kubectl describe deployment` and passing the deployment name:

 ```
 kubectl describe deployment hello-nginx